-Spiced Pumpkin Oatmeal Cookies are a chewy cookie and loaded with warm pumpkin spices, white chocolate chips and raisins.
-These are like the flagship fall cookie, with a taste of autumn in every bite!
+White Chocolate Chip Pumpkin Cookies are chewy pumpkin cookies and loaded with pumpkin spice flavor, oatmeal, sweet white chocolate chips and chewy raisins.
+These are the flagship cookie of the fall season, with a taste of autumn in every bite!

 I’ve found there are two kinds of oatmeal cookie fans…those who like a classic oatmeal cookie and those who like adding all sorts of goodies to their baked goods like in Oatmeal Raisin Cookies and my Carrot Cake Cookie Recipe.

-The good news is this recipe can work for both oatmeal cookie lovers!
+The good news is this simple recipe can works for both oatmeal cookie lovers!

 Why you’ll love Spiced Pumpkin Oatmeal Cookies